CAS & HARVARD

 Taro Tan

-Taro Tan is a former CAS Fellow and legal associate, originally from Singapore.
+Taro Tan is a former From Fauna Fellow and legal associate, originally from Singapore.
 Prior to pursuing his law degree at Harvard, he received his BA in Law from Cambridge University, where he served as the President of the Cambridge University Law and Business Association, as well as the President of the Sir David Williams Society.

 Taro graduated with his LLM from Harvard Law School in 2018.
 He is also an editor of the Harvard Kennedy School Student Publication, the Singapore Policy Journal.